Protecting Yourself & Your Family During Civil Unrest

 - Don’t get involved.

-- Keep your loved ones close – don’t let them out of site.
+- Keep your loved ones close – don’t let them out of sight.

 - Look around and prepare an escape route.
 Move away from the area of unrest as calmly and quickly as possible.